Visualization and Decision Support

 - interoperability specifications.

 Developing new operations and planning interfaces for the power grid demands that we first understand and document the decision making environment of our anticipated users.
-Our studies will seek to enumerate the classes of decisions that must be made (what types of decisions and over what time scales) as well as the input to those decisions (e.g., data or models).
-We will also perform post mortem analyses of both typical and emergency decisions to understand where automated support is needed.
+Our studies are enumerating the classes of decisions that must be made (what types of decisions and over what time scales) as well as the input to those decisions (e.g., data or models).
+We are also performing post mortem analyses of both typical and emergency decisions to understand where automated support is needed.

 To achieve meaningful visual representations across temporal and spatial scales, new visual metaphors and aggregates must be developed.
 Metaphors like the traditional line diagram representation of the power system often used in control rooms do not account for geography (the location and proximity of particular buses, lines, transformers, and so on) or for external influences on grid conditions.
 Because of the modular and multi-scale nature, users will be able to choose from alternate visual representations for a given data source, perhaps selecting an abstract representation for contextual information and more detailed representations for local data.